maximelianos/diffusion-2d/README.md

 Visualization of forward diffusion (noise addition) process on 2D point clouds using the sklearn moon dataset with interactive rerun visualization.

+* 2D moon dataset in dataset.py
+* trainable backward diffusion model
+* pytorch dataloader in loader.py
+* diffusion.py for forward process

+Linear model for noise prediction epsilon_{theta}(x_t, t) in model.py.

+Training loop in train.py.
+Save model checkpoints, plot loss using scripts in loss directory.

+Hydra for configuration - conf/config.py contains necessary parameters.
+Configuration is loaded only in the main function and arguments are passed as dictionary to other classes and functions.

+After training, the backward process is visualized in rerun - script inference.py.
+It loads the checkpoint from disk.

 ## Project Structure

 ```